 - Angelina Jolie: Survival through Personalized Cancer Data

 - Expediting Healing with the Collaborative Cancer Cloud

-- Spinning Up Your Own Cloud VPS Server
+- Spinning Up Your Own Cloud Server

 Angelina Jolie: Survival through Personalized Cancer Data

 Angelina Jolie was told by her doctors in 2013 that she had a problematic variant of the BRCA1 gene that put her in an extremely high-risk category for breast cancer.
 In fact, it meant that her likelihood of developing the disease was a whopping 87%.
 Understanding how very real the threat of cancer was for her simply because of hereditary factors, Jolie opted to get a preventive double mastectomy – which effectively nullified her chances of getting the illness, dropping her to just 5% susceptibility.

 DNA analysis of this type can now be achieved more rapidly and cheaply than in the past.
 That means patients can better understand their biggest health vulnerabilities, and doctors can better pinpoint the most effective treatments on a case-by-case basis.